Monso0n/CyberFlag/README.md

 # CyberFlag
 A digital safety education service targetted towards youth.
-Built by the Uchicha Clan for the 2020 Digital Convergence Hackathon
+Built by the Uchicha Clan for the 2020 Digital Convergence Hackathon in response to the COVID 19 Pandemic.

 ![CyberFlag](https://media.discordapp.net/attachments/769308865245478965/770469314813624320/unknown.png?width=684&height=684)

 The live website can be visited at: https://00xima16.pythonanywhere.com/